mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 The plan was always walk out of T2.
 5 minutes and I am still walking.
 Could I start here, sure but there is a downhill that probably would do more harm than good to jog down right now.
 I hit the lap button at 10 minutes.

-The plan that Elliot and I discussed earlier this week was 4 minutes on, 1 minute walking.
+The plan that Elliot and I discussed a few days ago was 4 minutes on, 1 minute walking.
 I program this interval for 60 reps into my watch.
 Pressing the lap button once starts the workout and from there, I go on auto-pilot.

 Beep, beep, beep, beep, beeeeep...
 <!---->
 Through 8 kilometres, I am feeling fresh.
-Up ahead is a yellow trisuit, I am reeling it in.
+Up ahead seems to be a familiar yellow trisuit, I am closing in on it.

-On the bike, the bib numbers are worn facing the back; for the run, they are facing forward.
+During the bike leg, the bib numbers are worn facing toward the back; for the run, they are facing forward.
 I run along side the yellow tri-suit and blurt out, "Hello Ralf, do you speak english?"

 "Yes, a little.
 You are _The Canadian_..."